ibm-cloud-docs/Cloudant/query/search.md

 <!-- Acrolinx: 2020-04-23 -->

 # Using {{site.data.keyword.cloudant_short_notm}} Search
-{: #cloudant-search}
+{: #using-cloudant-search}

 Search indexes allow you to query a database by using [Lucene Query Parser Syntax](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview){: new_window}{: external}.
 A search index uses one or more fields from your documents.
+{: shortdesc}

 You can use a search index to run queries, find documents based on the content they include, or work with groups, facets, or geographical searches.
-{: shortdesc}

 To create a search index, you add a JavaScript function to a design document in the database.
 An index builds after it processes one search request or after the server detects a document update.
 The `index` function takes the following parameters: